CHARM-BDF/charmgpt/custom-mcp-servers/grant-fetch-mcp/output/converted.md

 Funds Available and Anticipated Number of Awards

-The number of awards is contingent upon NIH appropriations and the submission of a sufficient number of meritorious applications.
+The NIH intends to commit up to $1,200,000 in FY26, contingent upon receiving scientifically meritorious applications.
+3-5 awards are anticipated from this solicitation.
+Future year amounts will depend on annual appropriations.

 Award Budget

-Budgets with direct costs of up to $499,999 per year may be requested.
+The combined budget for direct costs for the two-year project period may not exceed $275,000.
+No more than $200,000 may be requested in any single year.

 Award Project Period

-The scope of the proposed project should determine the project period.
-The maximum project period is 5 years.
+The total project period may not exceed 2 years.

 NIH grants policies as described in the [NIH Grants Policy Statement](//grants.nih.gov/grants/guide/url_redirect.php?id=11120) will apply to the applications submitted and awards made from this NOFO.

-# Section III.
+## Section III.
 Eligibility Information

-### # 1\.
+## 1\.
 Eligible Applicants

 Eligible Organizations

 Higher Education Institutions

 -   Public/State Controlled Institutions of Higher Education
 -   Private Institutions of Higher Education

 Nonprofits Other Than Institutions of Higher Education

 -   Nonprofits with 501(c)(3) IRS Status (Other than Institutions of Higher Education)
 -   Nonprofits without 501(c)(3) IRS Status (Other than Institutions of Higher Education)

 For-Profit Organizations

 -   Small Businesses
 -   For-Profit Organizations (Other than Small Businesses)

 Local Governments

 -   State Governments
 -   County Governments
 -   City or Township Governments
 -   Special District Governments
 -   Indian/Native American Tribal Governments (Federally Recognized)
 -   Indian/Native American Tribal Governments (Other than Federally Recognized).

 Federal Governments

 -   Eligible Agencies of the Federal Government

-- U.S. Territory or Possession
+### U.S. Territory or Possession

 Other

 -   Independent School Districts
 -   Public Housing Authorities/Indian Housing Authorities
 -   Native American Tribal Organizations (other than Federally recognized tribal governments)
 -   Faith-based or Community-based Organizations
 -   Regional Organizations
-- Non-domestic (non-U.S.) Entities (Foreign Organizations)

 Foreign Organizations

-Non-domestic (non-U.S.) Entities (Foreign Organizations) **are** eligible to apply.
+Non-domestic (non-U.S.) Entities (Foreign Organizations) **are not** eligible to apply.

-Non-domestic (non-U.S.) components of U.S. Organizations **are** eligible to apply.
+Non-domestic (non-U.S.) components of U.S. Organizations **are not** eligible to apply.

 Foreign components, as [defined in the NIH Grants Policy Statement](//grants.nih.gov/grants/guide/url_redirect.php?id=11118), **are** allowed.